Limited time: Save up to 33% on every planView pricing

 Mapped against the Spokenly privacy questions raised above:

 • Architecture.
-Voibe processes audio on Apple Silicon's Neural Engine.
-There are no cloud servers, no transcription endpoints, no third-party LLM providers in the dictation path.
+Voibe runs on-device on Apple Silicon's Neural Engine, or through a private zero-retention cloud that uses only open-weight models — your choice.
+In on-device mode there are no cloud servers and no third-party LLM providers in the dictation path.

 • Entity.
 Voibe is developed by a disclosed team with a published privacy policy at getvoibe.com/privacy.